AlexWatson1212/embracing-authenticity/_pages/reparenting.md

 You’re not broken — you’re sensitive.
 You’re not failing — you’re healing in a world that hasn’t yet remembered how to feel.”

-We don’t need to win everyone over.
-We just need to keep showing up with love for ourselves — and trust that the right people will feel the invitation.

-For now, let’s stay close to us.

 ---

 ### 🌿 Choosing Myself Over Crumbs